-Daya yoga studio evolved from preexisting studio that opened in 2005.
-In a quiet neighborhood serves not only as a space for practicing yoga ,but also as a community center for living in the area people from all over the world.
+Daya yoga studio evolved from preexisting studio that opened in 2005 in Ridgewood.
+In a quiet neighborhood, Daya thrives to serve not only as a space for practicing yoga, but also as a community center for beings living in the area and traveling from all over the world.

 Our mission is to build a community.
-Community where people can grow, educate themselves, become more aware of the world around them and see that there are ways to be healthy and close to the natural cycle of nature, even while living in NY City.
+A community where people can grow, educate themselves, become more aware of the world around them and find ways to be healthy and in tune to the natural cycle of nature, even while living in NY City.

-For all the people Daya offers group Meditation and various workshops in english, polish and spanish to help people find their way of life and the feeling of home within it.
+For all beings Daya offers group Meditation and various workshops in english, polish and spanish to help people find their way of life and a feeling of home.

-Through the practice of asana, pranayama and Hatha and Kundalini Yoga we introduce a way to find a balance and purify the body and mind to move to a state of higher awareness.
+Through the practice of asana, pranayama and meditation we introduce a way to find a balance and purify the body and mind to move to a state of higher awareness.

 Ayurveda, an ancient holistic approach to life is a way to be healthy and happy.
-Our goal is to help people understand their own bodies and what they need.
-In a healthy body, healthy soul lives.
+We practice this ancient form of self care through listening to the bodies natural balance, using food, diet, herbal treatment, breath and yoga to heal and preserve.
+Our goal is to help people understand and form a relationship with their individual bodies and personal needs.
+In a healthy body, a healthy soul lives.

 What Bushwick Daily wrote about the new chapter of Daya Yoga Studio in Bushwick: